KRFOSS/kali-docs/general-use/kali-branches/index.md

 ## What is a branch?

 A branch is an alternative version of some software, in this case of the Kali OS.
-Kali Linux has multiple branches which allows for users to decide how up to date their packages will be.
+Kali Linux has multiple branches which allows for users to decide how up-to-date their packages will be.
 Kali Linux is [similar to Debian](/docs/policy/kali-linux-relationship-with-debian/) in many regards, one of which is the use of branches.

 You may have multiple branches enabled at once.
-However, switching branches may introduce problems, as packages may be at different versions, and unavailiable or unstable in certain cases.
+However, switching branches may introduce problems, as packages may be at different versions, and unavailable or unstable in certain cases.

 Please see the [network sources](/docs/general-use/kali-linux-sources-list-repositories/) page for how to switch branches.
 For an example of how to use multiple branches, please see our [NVIDIA GPU Drivers](/docs/general-use/install-nvidia-drivers-on-kali-linux/) guide.